EsraaFathy/EsraaFathy/README.md

 ### Hello, I'm Esraa Fathy👋
 #### I'm a Mobile developer

-Mobile Native Developer with a good knowledge of android development in Java and Kotlin, and ios in swift and objective c, has good search skills.
+With a good knowledge of android development in Java and Kotlin, and ios in swift and objective c, has good search skills.
 Able to effectively self-manage during independent projects, as well as collaborate as part of a productive team. seeking a job as an Android Developer